Xenonesis/Budget-Buddy/INTEGRATION_GUIDE.md

 ## 🎭 Demo Page

-Visit `/dashboard/enhanced-demo` to see all components in action with sample data.
+Visit `/dashboard/enhanced-demo` to see all components in action with realistic financial data.

 ## 🎯 Key Features